Daniel-Mietchen/events/JupyterCon-2017.md

 ## Timing

-The slot is 40 min, so aiming for something like 25-30 min of presentation and 15-10 min of Q & A would seem reasonable.
+The slot is 40 min, so I'll be aiming for something like 25-30 min of presentation and 15-10 min of Q & A.

 ## Title